 (1) Except as provided in subparagraph b(3) below, all proposals for such procurement contracts and their renewal must be justified in writing by the component seeking the services and be submitted to the Director of Personnel for his approval before commitments are made or negotiations started.
-These proposals will describe in some detail the services to be rendered, the qualifications required, the proposed duration of the task, and the reason or reasons why a procurement contract is judged to be the best method of acquiring the needed services!
+These proposals will describe in some detail the services to be rendered, the qualifications required, the proposed duration of the task, and the reason or reasons why a procurement contract is judged to be the best method of acquiring the needed services.

-evised:\23 February 1973 (733)
+Revised: 23 February 1973 (733)

-- (2) The Director personnel as examine the sonnel.
-If the rector of Profice of Lectract requestare written HR 45-2 - (3) The approv - (a) for prodental reports, task petime (r - (b) for prorequirer testing. followtion-re above.
+- (2) The Direct personnel sexamine the sonnel.
+If the rector of Profice of Lettract requestare written HR 45-2. - (3) The approv - (a) for prodental reports task petime (p - (b) for prorequirer testing, followtion-re above.